1 Second CPS Test

 Why one second is the ultimate burst test

-One second leaves no room for pacing.
-There is no rhythm to settle into and no stamina to manage.
-Everything comes down to how many clean presses your hand can fire in a single explosive moment.
-That is exactly why the format became a benchmark: it strips click speed down to raw, instantaneous output and nothing else.
+One second leaves no room for strategy.
+There is no rhythm to settle into and no fatigue to fight through.
+Everything comes down to how many clean presses your hand can fire in a single instant, which is exactly why the format became a benchmark.
+It strips click speed down to raw, instantaneous output and nothing else, so the number you post is a direct readout of your top-end hand speed.

 Getting the most out of a single second

-Because the window is so short, your starting position matters more than in any longer test.
-Rest your finger lightly on the button so your very first click is instant.
-Take a breath, focus, and unload.
-Many players find a jitter or butterfly technique shines here, since those methods can spike far higher for a brief moment than they could ever hold for ten or thirty seconds.
+Your starting position matters more here than in any longer test.
+Rest your finger lightly on the button so your first click loses no time, take a breath, focus, and unload everything at once.
+Advanced techniques shine in this format: jitter clicking and butterfly clicking can both spike far higher for a brief moment than they could hold for ten or thirty seconds, so a single second is where their peak numbers appear.

 Frequently asked questions